Casehero

 a.
 Quantitative analysis (Exhibit)

-2007 – 2009: One of the main reasons for the unprofitability of Theo Chocolate was the huge spending in SG&A. Although Theo managed to decrease operating costs, the total expense still exceeded gross margins by 43% of sales and thus resulted in huge net loss over this period.
-Noticeably, even though Theo tried to decrease overall costs from 2008 – 2009, Marketing spending still slightly increased from 35.24% to 35.44%.
-However, it seems Theo’s Marketing strategy was not effective since there was a significant drop in sales growth rate (137% to 16%) in 2009.
+2007 – 2009: One of the main reasons for the unprofitability of Theo Chocolate was the huge spending in SG&A. Although Theo managed to decrease operating costs, the total expense still exceeded gross margins by 43% of sales and thus resulted in a huge net loss over this period.

 2010 – 2012: it was clear from historical performance analysis that Theo Chocolate was bearing extremely high costs.
-Even though the company could eventually decrease these costs to the point of profitability (2015), there was no concrete evidence that the company could do that within three years and not hurting the growth potential.
+Even though the company could eventually decrease these costs to the point of profitability (2015), there was no concrete evidence that the company could do that within three years and not hurt the growth potential.

 To illustrate this, the forecast shows that in order to be profitable, Theo would need to decrease their COGS by 10% and SG&A by 40%.
 For COGS, since Theo Chocolate paid the higher-than-market price due to a commitment to Fair Trade practice, it would be really difficult for the company to significantly decrease this cost from the supplier end.
 Theo would have to reduce the cost by improving its operational effectiveness instead, but it would still take time and require high demand from customers to achieve an economy of scale.